 When meconium is noticed in amniotic fluid during labour it often initiates a cascade of intervention.
-A CTG machine will often be strapped onto the woman reducing her ability to move, labour in water, and increasing her chance of having a c-section or instrumental delivery (Alfirevic et al. 2013).
+A CTG machine will often be strapped onto the woman reducing her ability to move and increasing her chance of having a c-section or instrumental birth.
 Time limits for labour may be tightened up further resulting in induction or augmentation, which increases the chance of fetal distress and for first time mothers, c-section.
-As the baby is being born he may be subjected to airway suctioning which can cause a vagal response (heart rate deceleration) and difficulties with breastfeeding.
-Once born, the baby is likely to have his umbilical cord cut prematurely and be given to a paediatrician who may also suction the baby’s airways.
-In the first 24 hours after birth the baby will be disturbed regularly to have his temperature, breathing and heart rate assessed.
-In some hospitals the baby will be taken away from his mother to be observed in a nursery.
+As the baby is being born they may be subjected to airway suctioning which can cause a vagal response (heart rate deceleration) and difficulties with breastfeeding.
+Once born, the baby is likely to have their umbilical cord cut prematurely and be given to a paediatrician who may also suction the baby’s airways.
+In the first 24 hours after birth the baby will be disturbed regularly to have their temperature, breathing and heart rate assessed.
+In some hospitals the baby will be taken away from their mother to be observed in a nursery.

-This is a lot of fuss for a bit of poo which in the vast majority of cases is not a problem.
-Indeed many of the interventions implemented because of the meconium are more likely cause complications than the meconium itself.
+This is a lot of fuss for a bit of poop which in the vast majority of cases is not a problem.
+Indeed, many of the interventions implemented because of the meconium are more likely cause complications than the meconium itself.

 This post is mostly based on two journal articles.
-One by obstetricians in an obstetric journal (Unsworth & Vause 2010) and the other by a midwife in a midwifery journal (Powell 2013).
-Both agree that there is very little known about meconium and whether it is a problem at all.
+One in an obstetric journal (Unsworth & Vause 2010) and the other in a midwifery journal (Powell 2013).
+Both articles agree that there is very little known about meconium and whether it is a problem at all.

 Meconium is a mixture of mostly water (70-80%) and a number of other interesting ingredients (amniotic fluid, intestinal epithelial cells, lanugo, etc.).
 Around 15-20% of babies are born with meconium stained liquor.

-There are three reasons (theoretically) that a baby will open his/her bowels before birth (Unsworth & Vause 2010):
+There are five reasons (theoretically) that a baby may open their bowels before birth:

-- Because their digestive system has reached maturity and the intestine has begun working ie. moving the meconium out.
-This is the most common reason – 15-20% of term babies and 30-40% of post-term babies will have passed meconium in-utero.
+- The digestive system has reached maturity and the intestine has begun working ie. moving the meconium out (peristalsis).
+This is the most common reason – 15-20% of term babies and 30-40% of post-term babies will have passed meconium before birth.

-- Because their cord or head is being compressed (during labour) ie. a vagally mediated gastrointestinal peristalsis – the same reflex which causes variable heart rate decelerations.
+- The umbilical cord or head is being compressed (during labour) ie. a vagally mediated gastrointestinal peristalsis.
 This is a normal physiological response and can happen without fetal distress.
-This may be why a lot of babies pass meconium as their head is compressed during the last minutes of birth and then arrive with a trail of poo behind them.
+It may be why a lot of babies pass meconium as their head is compressed during the last minutes of birth and then arrive with a trail of poop behind them.

 - Fetal distress resulting in hypoxia.
-However the exact relationship between fetal distress and meconium stained liquor is uncertain.
-The theory is that intestinal ischaemia (lack of oxygen) relaxes the anal sphincter and increases gastrointestinal peristalsis = passage of meconium.
+However, the exact relationship between fetal distress and meconium stained liquor is uncertain.
+The theory is that intestinal ischaemia (lack of oxygen) relaxes the anal sphincter and increases gastrointestinal peristalsis.
 However, fetal distress can be present without meconium, and meconium can be present without fetal distress.

 Bear in mind these are theories and there is no evidence to support them.
-Indeed in ‘animal models’ the theory that hypoxia results in meconium has found to be incorrect.
-There are also other theories about meconium in pregnancy – that the baby continually passes it – but I think this post is confusing enough with wading into them (see the key articles for further information).
+Indeed, in ‘animal models’ the theory that hypoxia results in meconium has found to be incorrect.
+There are also other theories about meconium in pregnancy – that the baby continually passes it – but I think this post is confusing enough without wading into them (see the key articles for further information).